Skip to main content

 Reducing our energy use

 Energy efficiency is vital to achieving our net zero 2030 goal.
-That’s why we have invested over £30m in energy efficiency improvement projects since 2014.
+That’s why we have invested over £3.9M in decarbonisation programmes in 2025.

 On-site deployment of renewables and low-carbon technology